 Problem Statement

 The strain on our cities as a result of rapid urbanization has increased the occurrence and effects of disasters on life in cities in Ghana.
 This has resulted in the unnecessary loss of life and property in emergency events.
 This study seeks to explore the numerous ways Ghanaian cities can take advantage of the wide range of smart technologies to create more resilient cities and make our already existing cities resilient against disasters.
 Substantive evidence in Ghana reveal that we still rely on traditional methods of disaster management planning and decision making.
-In this age of smart technologies, data driven automated systems should be the center force in decision making in our cities because computer systems are not inherently biased and do not possess the fragility of humans.
+In this age of smart technologies, data-driven automated systems should be the center force in decision making in our cities because computer systems are not inherently biased and do not possess the fragility of humans.

 Evidence from smart cities all around the globe have shown that they provide improved monitoring, observation, analysis, modeling, testing and forecasting of disasters – before, during and after it strikes.
 These cities are mitigating, responding and recovering from emergency events faster than their counterparts.